tabletcorry/tf-aws-takahe/README.md

 ## AWS

+Note: AWS should work for 0.4.0, but needs updates beyond that.
+I will return to the AWS setup soon, file an issue if this affects you.

 Completely deploys a functional Takahē system to AWS Fargate.

 Optimization still possible, but as currently implemented this will cost ~$48/month (plus usage-based costs).